HMS Jersey (1736): American Revolutionary War

 In March 1771, the aging Jersey was converted into a hospital ship.
 In the winter of 1779, she was hulked and converted again into a prison ship in Wallabout Bay, New York, which would later become the Brooklyn Navy Yard.
 There, she was used by the British to house Patriot prisoners of war, who primarily consisted of captured Continental Army soldiers.
-The conditions in which the prisoners onboard Jersey were kept were abysmal; men were crammed below decks with no natural light or fresh air, and the daily rations given to them were meager and insufficient.
+The conditions in which the prisoners onboard Jersey were kept were abysmal; men were crammed below decks with no natural light or fresh air, and the inability of Patriot forces to supply adequate food meant daily rations given to them were meager and insufficient.
 Up to 1,100 men were imprisoned on board a ship designed for a 400-man complement of sailors, and historians have estimated that roughly 8,000 prisoners were registered by the British as being onboard Jersey over the duration of the Revolutionary War.

 British defeats during the war worsened the treatment experienced by prisoners onboard Jersey, as angered guards took out their frustrations on the ship's prisoners.
 Roughly 12,000 American prisoners of war died onboard British prison ships before the end of the war.
 As many as eight prisoners from Jersey alone were hastily buried onshore every day before the British surrendered at Yorktown on 19 October 1781.
 Sailor and future abolitionist James Forten was one of those imprisoned aboard her during this period after being captured in a privateer.

 Christopher Vail, of Southold, who was aboard Jersey in 1781, later wrote:

-In 1778, Robert Sheffield of Stonington, Connecticut escaped from one of the prison ships and told his story in the Connecticut Gazette, printed 10 July 1778.
+In 1778, Robert Sheffield of Stonington, Connecticut, escaped from one of the prison ships and told his story in the Connecticut Gazette, printed 10 July 1778.
 He was one of 350 prisoners held in a compartment below the decks.

 When the British evacuated New York at the end of 1783, Jersey was abandoned and burnt.

 The U.S. Department of Defense currently lists 4,435 American battle deaths during the Revolutionary War.
 Another 20,000 are listed as having died in captivity, from disease, or for other reasons.
 Approximately 11,000 Americans died aboard prison ships during the course of the war, many from disease or malnutrition.

 U.S. history magazine American Heritage published first-hand accounts of imprisonment aboard Jersey in August 1970 and accounts from a variety of British prison ships in May 1980.